pyopenapi/pyswagger/README.md

 ##Features
 - support Swagger **1.2**, **2.0** on python **2.6**, **2.7**, **3.3**, **3.4**
+- support $ref to **External Document**, multiple swagger.json will be organized into a group of SwaggerApp.
+And external document with self-describing resource is also supported (refer to [issue](https://github.com/swagger-api/swagger-spec/issues/219)).
 - type safe, input/output are converted to python types according to [Data Type](https://github.com/wordnik/swagger-spec/blob/master/versions/1.2.md#43-data-types) described in Swagger.
 You don't need to touch any json schema when using pyswagger.
 Limitations like **minimum/maximum** or **enum** are also checked. **Model inheritance** also supported.
 - provide function **SwaggerApp.validate** to check validity of the loaded API definition according to spec.
 - builtin client implementation based on various http clients in python.